ircam-ismm/webaudio-tutorials/basics/amplitude-modulation-synthesis.md

 modulator.start();
 ```

 The second step, to add an offset to the scaled signal, requires us to use a interesting feature of [`AudioParam`](https://developer.mozilla.org/docs/Web/API/AudioParam)s.
-Indeed, the Web Audo API allows us to directly modulate an [`AudioParam`](https://developer.mozilla.org/docs/Web/API/AudioParam), for example the `gain` of our `envelop` node, with another signal.
-When connecting a node to a audio param, the signal of the node is "added" to the signal intrisically produced by the audio param.
+Indeed, the Web Audio API allows us to directly modulate an [`AudioParam`](https://developer.mozilla.org/docs/Web/API/AudioParam), for example the `gain` of our `envelop` node, with another signal.
+When connecting a node to a audio param, the signal of the node is "added" to the signal intrinsically produced by the audio param.

 In other words, if we set the `gain` of our `envelop` to 0.5, the gain `AudioParam` produces a constant signal at `0.5`, which is used to multiply the input signal of the `GainNode`.
 But if we modulate our gain `AudioParam`, and therefore its constant signal a `0.5` with the scaled signal we just created with the `modulator` and `depth` node.
 The constant signal of the gain `AudioParam` and our scaled signal will just be added together, producing a sine wave comprised between `0` and `1`.